open5e/open5e/source/equipment/magic-items/giant-slayer.rst

-When you hit a giant with it, the giant takes an extra 2d6 damage of the weapon's type and must succeed on a DC 15 Strength saving throw or fall prone.
+When you hit a giant with it, the giant takes an extra 2d6 damage of the weapon's type and must succeed on a DC 15 Strength saving throw or fall
+:ref:`srd:prone`.
 For the purpose of this weapon, "giant" refers to any creature with the giant type, including ettins and trolls.